 The zong zi at my home town in Indonesia is slightly different with the one in China, Malaysia, Singapore and other Asian countries.
 Ours are much darker in color and slightly different in taste too.

-I decided to make it again this year because I kinda miss it.
-Besides, the day of the Dragon Boat Festival (which is different every year according to the Chinese lunar calendar, but don’t worry about understanding this part), which is on June 23,2012 this year, is the day of many important events in my life.
+I decided to make it few years ago because I kinda miss it.
+The day of the Dragon Boat Festival (which is different every year according to the Chinese lunar calendar, but don’t worry about understanding this part), which is on June 19,2015 this year, is the day of many important events in my life.
 My maternal grandmother went home (to heaven) on this day 16 years ago.
 I’m missing her and she’s the best grandma one could ask for.
 It is also my hubby’s birthday according to the lunar calendar(celebrating birthday for the 2nd time in one year, why not?).
-And soon another birth of a baby girl is scheduled on that day No, not my baby, not yet!
-It’s my future niece I can’t wait to see her…. photos!

 Thanks to mama for the recipe and thanks Fuschia, for another great story behind this awesome food!
 I just had a bite and OMG!!!!
 Superlicious!!!!
 The sense of satisfaction for being able to eat it and made it from scratch!!!!!